Blaqdiana/WiDs-Nigeria/Capstone_project/README.md

   * Provide actionable recommendations to reduce churn.

 ### Running the program:
-The file Boston_housing.ipynb is a jupiter notebook and it can be ran on Anaconda, google colab or any IDE that supports jupiter notebooks or lab
+The file Customer_Churn.ipynb is a jupiter notebook and it can be ran on Anaconda, google colab or any IDE that supports jupiter notebooks or lab

 ### Requirements: